Table of Contents

 When the dealership acknowledges the problem, the next line or the paragraph on the repair document after the “Customer states” usually says something similar to “Verified customer complaint” or “Verified the problem.”
 In many cases the dealership may simply write “Corrected by” or a similar wording, and state that they replaced some parts or updated the software or repaired some parts.
 This serves as an acknowledgement that there was an actual problem with the car.

 When the dealership does not acknowledge the problem, the repair document will say something similar to “Unable to verify customer complaint,” “Cannot verify customer complaint,” “Vehicle operating as designed,” “Normal vehicle operation,” “Unable to duplicate the problem,” etc. When this happens, the dealership does not make repairs on the vehicle and they simply return the vehicle back to you.
 In this case, follow the two steps outlined above (recording + new dealer) and then contact us for a free case evaluation.

-California law considers the verified attempts as definite failed repair attempts.
+In litigation the verified attempts will generally be considered definite failed repair attempts.
 The unverified attempts, however, usually may not be considered a failed repair attempt unless it is followed by a subsequent acknowledgement of the same problem or an alternative valid proof that the vehicle actually had a problem that was covered under the warranty.

 Read the two examples below to get a better understanding of this.

 Example 1: You take your car to dealership A and the dealership A states that your vehicle is operating as designed and does not make any repairs on your vehicle.
 You then take your vehicle to dealership B and you tell the dealership about the same problem.
 Dealership B acknowledges the problem and tries to fix it, but fails.
 In this case both instances will be considered repair attempts, because the Dealership B essentially proved that there was a problem and dealership A not only failed to fix it, but it also failed to diagnose it.
 In this case you have 2 verified failed repair attempts per California lemon law.
 Depending on the problem and the manufacturer, you may be able to get a refund.